michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 5. And you also as living stones are builded, and become a spiritual temple, and holy priests to offer sacrifices, which are acceptable before Aloha by Jeshu Meshiha.

-6. For it is said in the scripture, Behold, I lay in Zion a stone choiceOr, tried, bachirtho. and honourable in the head of the corner: whosoever believeth in him shall not be ashamed.
+6. For it is said in the scripture, Behold, I lay in Zion a stone choice

-7. To you therefore is given this honour, to them who believe: but to them who are disobedient he is a rockKipha. of offence,
+7. To you therefore is given this honour, to them who believe: but to them who are disobedient he is a rock

-8. or a stoneAbn'na. of stumbling, and they are offended at him in not obeying the word, because to this they are set.
+8. or a stone

-9. But you are a chosen race, who minister as priests to the kingdom,Damkahno lemalkutho. a holy people, a congregation redeemed to announce the praises of him who hath called you from darkness to his transcendant light:
+9. But you are a chosen race, who minister as priests to the kingdom,

 10. those who before were not reputed a people, but now the people of Aloha; upon whom also mercies were not; but now, mercies are poured upon you.